chrissy-dev/flick/README.md

 **⚠️ Note: This application is still under very early development.
 Features may be incomplete or subject to change, and the application is not yet stable.**

-Flick is a PHP application that allows you to easily manage and display photo albums with features like on-the-fly image resizing, password protection, and clean URLs.
+Flick is a PHP application that allows you to easily manage and display photo albums using files and folders with features like on-the-fly image resizing, password protection, and clean URLs.
 This README will guide you through setting up the application, managing your albums, theming, and more.

 ## Table of Contents